A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 - We demand 100 percent clean, renewable energy and a public jobs program to transition to a green economy that will put millions of people in sustainable living wage jobs.

 - We demand a ban on fracking, mountaintop removal coal mining, coal ash ponds, and offshore drilling.
 We demand a ban on all new pipelines, refineries, and coal, oil, and gas export terminals.
+We demand that extractive industries be held accountable for the air, water and land they have polluted and poisoned and financially responsible for clean-up processes.

 - We demand the protection of public lands and the immediate cessation of opening up public lands for polluting and extractive industries.